HarutoHiroki/harutohiroki/README.md

 ## I'm a Freelance Developer, partly streaming and loves to reverse engineer stuff!
 - 🔭 I’m currently working on a [Cryptonix X](https://is-really.fun/cryptonix)!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Release Cryptonix X to the public